Kalayaan, Palawan: History

-Republic Act No. 9522

-Republic Act No. 9522, which defined the archipelagic baselines of the Philippines, claimed sovereignty over the Kalayaan Island Group under Section 2, sub-paragraph A which described the territory as a "Regime of Islands"—a concept defined in the United Nation Convention on Law of the Sea for similar bodies of land.
+In 2009, Republic Act No. 9522, which defined the archipelagic baselines of the Philippines, was enacted into law.
+It gave additional weight to the Philippines' sovereignty over the Kalayaan Island Group under Section 2, sub-paragraph A which described the territory as a "Regime of Islands"—a concept defined in the United Nation Convention on Law of the Sea for similar bodies of land.

-Rival claims
+In 2012, the government began its legal battle against China in international court.
+The court proceedings occurred from 2013 to 2016.
+In 2016, the dash-line utilized by both the Republic of China (Taiwan) and People's Republic of China (PRC) was declared as invalid by the South China Sea Arbitration ruling.
+As of November 2023, 26 governments support the ruling, 17 issued generally positive statements noting the ruling but not called for compliance, and eight rejected it.

 In addition to the Philippines, China, Taiwan, Vietnam, and Malaysia all claim the Spratly Archipelago either as a whole or in part.
 The Philippines occupies 10 reefs and islands.
 The People's Republic of China presently occupies seven reefs.
 The Republic of China (Taiwan)'s solitary island is the largest in the archipelago at approximately 43 ha.
 Vietnam occupies 21 islets and reefs.
 Malaysia claims 7 reefs including Layang Layang which currently hosts a naval base and a diving resort.
-Interest in the archipelago was reportedly triggered by Cloma's declaration and subsequent assertion by the Philippines.

-In March 1976, President Marcos issued the Letter of Instruction (LOI) No.1-76 organizing the AFP Western Command based in Palawan in response to the heightening conflict of interest in the region and to abate any untoward incident.
+Investigator Shoal is currently under de facto administration of Malaysia although is claimed by the Philippines as part of the municipality.